hencray/Hang-Time/journals/mark_gia.md

 created tables
 made the application simpler, thankfully, per recommendation got our databases setup and everything is running and ready to code

+20240126
+this week we got our backend endpooints done we integrated authorization we paired up and worked on some fastapi syntax we got into discussion for front end design